pilali/Automated-GuitarAmpModelling/README.md

 ```

 now you can run containers with gpu support

-### Dataset

-#### NAM Dataset

-Since I've received a bunch of request from the NAM community, I leave some infos here.
-Since the
-NAM models at the moment are not compatible with the inference engine used by rt-neural-generic (RTNeural), you can't
-use them with our plugin directly.
-But you can still use our training script and the NAM Dataset, so that you will be able
-to use the amplifiers that you are using on NAM with our plugin.
-In the end, training is 10mins on a Laptop with CUDA.

-To do so, I'll leave a reference to NAM Dataset [v1_1_1.wav](https://drive.google.com/file/d/1v2xFXeQ9W2Ks05XrqsMCs2viQcKPAwBk/view?usp=share_link)

 ## Using this repository
 It is possible to use this repository to train your own models.
 To model a different distortion pedal or amplifier, a dataset recorded from your target device is required, example datasets recorded from the ht1 and Big Muff Pi are contained in the 'Data' directory.